10up/insert-special-characters/README.md

 A complete listing of all notable changes to Insert Special Characters are documented in [CHANGELOG.md](https://github.com/10up/insert-special-characters/blob/develop/CHANGELOG.md).

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/insert-special-characters/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/insert-special-characters/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/insert-special-characters/blob/develop/CONTRIBUTORS.md) for a listing of maintainers of, contributors to, and libraries used by Insert Special Characters.

 ## Like what you see?

 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850" alt="Work with us at 10up"></a>